based2/KB/network/ip_filter.md

 block from any to 172.67.211.235
 # https://tracker.viriback.com/index.php?q=Lokibot
 block from any to 172.67.212.135
+# DNS https://red.flag.domains/posts/2024-03-02/ registrar: PDR Ltd. d/b/a PublicDomainRegistry.com espaceclientscompte[.fr]
+block from any to 172.67.213.147
 # DFA https://www.mandiant.com/resources/blog/unc4990-evolution-usb-malware
 block from any to 172.67.219.223
 # DFA US https://red.flag.domains/posts/ 2024-02-13 registrar: 1API GmbH  2024-01-31/